Spatial Comprehension

 These tasks grow out of the long spatial-aptitude tradition in educational, military, and industrial psychology, where researchers wanted to understand who could rotate, visualize, or re-orient objects efficiently.
 Over time, spatial relations became a major branch of broader cognitive testing rather than a narrow vocational curiosity.

-In modern interpretation, spatial-comprehension performance is usually read beside block-design and visual-puzzle formats.
-Together they help clarify whether spatial skill is strongest in mental rotation, construction, part-whole analysis, or broader visual organization.
+In modern interpretation, spatial-comprehension performance is usually read beside Spatial Navigation and visual-puzzle formats.
+Together they help clarify whether spatial skill is strongest in mental rotation, map-based updating, part-whole analysis, or broader visual organization.

 This public version keeps the background and interpretive context visible while the interactive task remains locked.